shawnsong/kubernetes-handbook/README.md

 Please refer [load-balancer/setup-nginx.md](setup-nginx.md) to setup a Nginx load balancer.

 ### 8.2 Setup Keepalived
+Please refer [load-balancer/setup-keepalived](keep-alived.md) to setup Keepalived.

+### 8.3 Setup High Available Controller Manger and Scheduler

+## 9. Deploy Worker Node
+Kubernetes worker node requires these component:
+- kubelet
+- docker
+- flannel
+- kube-proxy

-## 9. Setup Kubelet
+### 9.1 Setup Kubelet
 Kubelet is an agent that required on each worker node.
 It works as a daemon that guarantees that containers are running inside pods.
 It is similar to `systemd` in Linux.
 Kubelet only 'monitors' containers started by Kubelet.
 User started containers are not monitored.

-Please refer[kubelet/setup-kubelet.md](setup-kubelet.md) to setup Kubelet on worker nodes.
+Please refer [kubelet/setup-kubelet.md](setup-kubelet.md) to setup Kubelet on worker nodes.